Christianity in Thailand: History

 The Laos Mission founded its first church, Chiang Mai Church, now known simply as First Church, Chiang Mai, in 1868.
 After a brief period of evangelistic success, the mission underwent a time of persecution in 1869, during which two converts were martyred.
 This persecution was abated in 1878 by the Edict of Religious Toleration.
 Parishes and congregations experienced sporadic numerical growth.
 The activities of missionaries were predominantly in itinerant preaching, medical institutions and educational facilities as well as the introduction of technologies, methodologies and institutional culture which have been generally well received by the Thai people.
 They were occasionally able to mobilize large numbers of Thai helpers.
 Since World War II control of Christian organizations was slowly turned over to Thai Christians and the institutions integrated as private institutions in an increasingly centralized Thailand.

 Relations between Christian organizations and the central government have improved.
 In the 1980s, Thai royal budget for programs of Christian groups appeared for the first time.
 Evidence of this support includes 15,000 Baht given by the Department of Religion to District 14 of the Church of Christ in Thailand for youth outreach as well as waiving of the cost of tickets on trains for missionaries and for Thai pastors of the denomination.

-Christians made and are making substantial contributions to health care and education in Thailand.
+Christians are making substantial contributions to health care and education in Thailand.
 Facilities such as Saint Louis Hospital, Bangkok Mission Hospital, Camillian Hospital, Bangkok Christian Hospital were once considered to be among the best in the country.
 Major Christian schools dot the map of Thailand.
 European and American missionaries introduced the printing press, western surgery, smallpox vaccinations, taught foreign languages and wrote linguistic dictionaries.
 Thai and Western Christians in the past 50 years, especially those in the Church of Christ in Thailand denomination, have been heavily engaged in administrative reform of church organizations, ecumenical and interreligious dialogue, social development projects, enculturation or adaptation of the Gospel for Thai culture and have been active in providing leadership in the Thai democracy movement, refugee relief, and improving the status of women, the handicapped and children.

 Interreligious dialogue is evidenced by such programs as the Saengtum Seminary, the Sinclair Thompson Lecture Series of Payap University, a Thailand Church History Project coordinated by the Rev. Dr. Herbert Swanson in the 1990s and an Institute for Interreligious Dialogue at Payap University.
 In November 2007, Bangkok's Assumption Cathedral became the venue of ecumenical pilgrimage of trust, when Christians from different backgrounds gathered to pray together.
-Among those present were religious leaders of the Roman Catholic Church, the Evangelical Lutheran Church of Thailand, the Church of Christ in Thailand, the Russian Orthodox Church and also young people from Laos, the Philippines, Hong Kong, Singapore and Malaysia who came specially for the prayer meetings.
+Among those present were religious leaders of the Catholic Church, the Evangelical Lutheran Church of Thailand, the Church of Christ in Thailand, the Russian Orthodox Church and also young people from Laos, the Philippines, Hong Kong, Singapore and Malaysia who came specially for the prayer meetings.
 Similar programs of worship have been held annually at First Church (Chiang Mai) and elsewhere across Thailand.